What is a foreign exchange deposit?

 The FX deposit accounts for variations in costs, including official fees, transaction fees, local agent fees, surcharges, and postal or fax charges, as well as the currency pair used for conversion.

-In most cases, this deposit averages around 2%.
-However, in rare cases, fluctuations may be higher due to sudden and significant changes in official fees or unexpected shifts in market exchange rates during the renewal process—recent increases there have reached 50%.
 These situations are exceptionally rare and typically occur when patent offices impose sharp fee increases without prior notice or when global currency markets experience extreme volatility.

 Related: